menu

 Demographics

-The per capita income in Three Rivers in 2022 was $18,882, which is low income relative to Texas and the nation.
-This equates to an annual income of $75,528 for a family of four.
-Three Rivers also has one of the higher rates of people living in poverty in the nation, with 35.38% of its population below the federal poverty line.
+The per capita income in Three Rivers in 2022 was $22,727, which is low income relative to Texas and the nation.
+This equates to an annual income of $90,908 for a family of four.
+However, Three Rivers contains both very wealthy and poor people as well.

 Three Rivers is an extremely ethnically-diverse city.
 The people who call Three Rivers home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Three Rivers, accounting for 63.71% of the city’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Three Rivers residents report their race to be White.
-Important ancestries of people in Three Rivers include Irish, Czech, German, English, and European.
+People of Hispanic or Latino origin are the most prevalent group in Three Rivers, accounting for 64.97% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Three Rivers residents report their race to be White, followed by Asian.
+Important ancestries of people in Three Rivers include Irish, Czech, German, European, and English.

 The most common language spoken in Three Rivers is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Tagalog.

 Notable & Unique Neighborhood Characteristics